If you’re starting an LLC, the business entity formation process is one of the first and most important hurdles. This step can be terribly complex ...

 Your state may require you to file annual reports for your LLC, which may involve a fee.
 Check your state for requirements.

 Changing your sole proprietorship to an LLC is not a difficult process, but many steps are involved and it’s crucial that you do it correctly.
-You may want to enlist the help of your attorney.
-You can also use a service like MyCorporation to handle some of the process for you.
+You may want to enlist the help of your attorney or professional LLC formation service.

 Published on August 22, 2022

 Published on December 22, 2021

 If you’re starting a new company and have decided to form a limited liability company (LLC), you may have heard that some states have advantageswh ...